-The short answer is no, it doesn’t leave any messy, stubborn residue.
-That’s right: you can forget about the annoying, messy adhesive that’s found on the back of removable vinyl.
-This is its most significant advantage over similar products and it’s also one of the biggest reasons behind its huge rise in popularity over recent years.
+The short answer is no; it doesn’t leave any messy, stubborn residue.
+You can forget about the annoying, messy adhesive that’s found on the back of removable vinyl.
+This is its most significant advantage over similar products, and it’s also one of the biggest reasons behind its huge rise in popularity over recent years.
 Cricut window cling is extremely pliable and perfect for decals.
-And, thanks to the rubbery nature, it sticks to any glass or mirror in the house.
+And, thanks to its rubbery nature, it sticks to any glass or mirror in the house.

-Removing it doesn’t require any extra force or knack, either: just peel it off—it won’t resist or, again, leave any residue behind.
-In many ways, Cling is the ideal choice for some temporary, holiday-themed designs that can be removed just as easily as they stick.
-If you’re working with multiple pieces (say, it’s a truck, and you cut the tires separately), and you placed one of the pieces in the wrong area, you can instantly peel it off and move it as many times as you want.
+Removing it doesn’t require any extra force or knack, either; just peel it off—it won’t resist or, again, leave any residue behind.
+In many ways, Cling is the ideal choice for temporary, holiday-themed designs that can be removed just as easily as they stick.
+If you’re working with multiple pieces, and you placed one of the pieces in the wrong area, you can instantly peel it off and move it as many times as you want.

 Can You Use Window Cling Outside?